Lectio Divina: Early beginnings

 Before the beginning of the Western monastic communities, a key contribution to the foundation of Lectio Divina came from Origen in the 3rd century, with his view of "Scripture as a sacrament".
 In a letter to Gregory of Neocaesarea Origen wrote: "[W]hen you devote yourself to the divine reading ... seek the meaning of divine words which is hidden from most people".
 Origen believed that The Word (i.e. Logos) was incarnate in Scripture and could therefore touch and teach readers and hearers.
 Origen taught that the reading of Scripture could help move beyond elementary thoughts and discover the higher wisdom hidden in the "Word of God".

-In Origen's approach the major interpretive element of Scripture is Christ.
+In Origen's approach, the major interpretive element of Scripture is Christ.
 In his view all Scriptural texts are secondary to Christ and are only revelations in as much as they refer to Christ as The Word of God.
 In this view, using Christ as the "interpretive key" unlocks the message in Scriptural texts.

 The "primordial role" of Origen in interpreting Scripture was acknowledged by Pope Benedict XVI.
 Origen's methods were then learned by Ambrose of Milan, who towards the end of the 4th century taught them to Saint Augustine, thereby introducing them into the monastic traditions of the Western Church thereafter.

 In the 4th century, as the Desert Fathers began to seek God in the deserts of Palestine and Egypt, they produced early models of Christian monastic life that persisted in the Eastern Church.
 These early communities gave rise to the tradition of a Christian life of "constant prayer" in a monastic setting.
-Although the desert monks gathered to hear Scripture recited in public, and would then recite those words privately in their cells, this was not the same practice as what later became Lectio Divina since it involved no meditative step.
+Although the desert monks gathered to hear Scripture recited in public, and would then recite those words privately in their cells, sometimes meditating on them; this was not yet fully what later became Lectio Divina, since it did not necessarily involve a meditative step.